llvm/circt/docs/Dialects/Interop/RationaleInterop.md

   (such as `scf`) could be supported.

 Adding a new interop mechanism requires changes to the `interop` dialect.
-At a minimum, the table-gen enum as to be modified and a bridging pattern has to be added.
+At a minimum, the table-gen enum has to be modified and a bridging pattern has to be added.

 ### Instance-side Lowering